Farming

 Chemical fertilizers are a hallmark of conventional farming.
 Since they’re not working with the natural processes inherent to growing crops, conventional farmers use man-made boosters to get their crops to grow well.
 Organic farmers rely on the biological activity in the ground, working with the soil to raise healthy and bountiful crops.

 Organic farmers use mechanical means like cultivating and biological deterrents to keep weeds and pests at bay.
-Conventional farmers rely on poisonous herbicides and insecticides to do the job.
+Conventional farmers often rely on herbicides and insecticides to do the job.
 Brekken likes to look to his soil to control both.

 Rest assured that all Organic Valley products are always made without antibiotics, synthetic hormones, toxic pesticides or GMOs.